Class-incremental learning: survey and performance evaluation on image classification: Experimental setup

 \subsection{Experimental scenarios}

-To make the following results section easier to read, we define a few experimental scenarios here.
-We denote a dataset with $B$ tasks of $A$ classes on the first task as $(A/B)$.
-For example, a \mbox{CIFAR-100} (10/10) experiment refers to splitting the dataset into 10 tasks with the first task having 10 classes.
-This corresponds to an equal split among tasks and classes, making for the total amount of 100 total classes.
-Another setting is \mbox{CIFAR-100} (50/11), which means that the first task has 50 classes, and the remaining 50 classes are divided into 10 tasks of 5 classes each.
-Among others, these are the two main proposed settings for evaluating the different approaches and their characteristics on simpler scenarios, before moving into larger and more realistic ones.
+To make the following section easier to read, we define a few experimental scenarios here.
+We denote a dataset with $A$ tasks of $B$ classes each as $(A/B)$.
+We indicate scenarios having a different number of classes in the first task ($C$) with $(A/C$-$B)$.
+For example, a \mbox{(10/10)} experiment refers to splitting the dataset into 10 tasks of 10 classes each.
+Another setting is \mbox{(11/50-5)}, which means that the first task has 50 classes, and the remaining 10 tasks have 5 classes each.
+These are the two main settings proposed for evaluating the different approaches and their characteristics.
 In our evaluation, we do not consider the case where a task consists of only a single class.
 This is because several methods cannot be straightforwardly applied to this scenario, mainly because they train a cross-entropy loss on only the last task (e.g. BiC, DMC).
 Adding tasks with multiple classes is the most common scenario considered in \mbox{class-IL} literature.